spacebabies/website/content/portfolio/the-defiant-red/index.md

 +++
-title = "The Defiant Red: definitive book about red ceramic glazes" date = "2019-04-29T08:49:14+01:00" images = ["/portfolio/the-defiant-red/the-defiant-red-screen-mobile.jpg"]
+title = "The Defiant Red: the standard book on red ceramic glazes" date = "2019-04-29T08:49:14+01:00" images = ["/portfolio/the-defiant-red/the-defiant-red-screen-mobile.jpg"]
 +++
 My very own father is a renowned expert of ceramic glazes.
 It's been his work his entire life.
 <!--more-->

-And retirement or not, it seems he has a little trouble letting go...
+And retirement or not, it seems he has a little trouble letting go.
+So he wrote a book about part of his work: inventing and producing red ceramic glazes.
+He wrote _the_ book, in fact.

-Joking aside.
 Anyone who has been tasked with producing a new glaze in the color red, sooner or later ends up chatting with him.
 He's the authority on this, and always open to sharing recipes, resources, anything.

 ## Now with 100% more dead trees

 All that knowledge is available in book form.
 Self-published and from what I hear, the first edition is already about to run out. 🧐 Naturally, I made the website for it.
 Last week I've completely rehauled it.
 Gotta keep up. _(Although I think the old one wasn't even responsive.)_

 ✨ [www.thedefiantred.com](https://www.thedefiantred.com) ✨